Movietone Act:

 Paramount Publix Corporation.
 1 reel.

 Based on the 1902 song by Harry Von Tilzer, with lyrics by Andrew B. Sterling.
-A family of cats take an auto ride on a Sunday afternoon.
+A family of cats take a car ride on a Sunday afternoon.
 After fixing a flat tire with a crutch, and stopping for gasoline, the family goes golfing.

 Screen Songs: